Pharmacare

 Pharmacare is a Canadian proposal for a publicly funded insurance program for medications, similar to Medicare for health insurance.
 Limited pharmacare programs exist in the provinces of Ontario, Manitoba, and British Columbia.
 Multiple organizers and commenters have advocated a pan-Canadian pharmacare program to complement the existing health system, but the precise model for implementation is unclear.

 History

 A national pharmacare program was first proposed as part of Canada's universal health coverage plan in 1964.
-Attempts to create a federal program began in 1994 under Prime Minister Jean Chrétien after recommendation from the National Forum on Health.
+Attempts to create a federal program began in 1994 under Prime Minister Jean Chrétien after a recommendation from the National Forum on Health.
 This was followed by the Liberal Party endorsing pharmacare "as a long-term national objective" in 1997.
 The efforts ultimately failed over disagreements between the federal and provincial governments.
-Despite subsequent recommendation from the Commission on the Future of Health Care in Canada and the Canadian Senate, the efforts were discontinued in 2006 by Prime Minister Stephen Harper who had previously pledged to implement a pharmacare program.
+Despite subsequent recommendations from the Commission on the Future of Health Care in Canada and the Canadian Senate, the efforts were discontinued in 2006 by Prime Minister Stephen Harper who had previously pledged to implement a pharmacare program.